Corporal John Frank Russell Bray

 HOSPITALISATION CARBUNCLE OCTOBER 1917

-On 13th October John was admitted to hospital with a carbuncle.
+On 13th October Frank was admitted to hospital with a carbuncle.
 A carbuncle is a red, swollen, and painful cluster of boils that are connected to each other under the skin.
 Most carbuncles are caused by bacteria, which inhabit the skin surface, throat, and nasal passages.
 Carbuncles were a common skin infection among soldiers during World War I, particularly in the unsanitary conditions of the trenches.
 These infections could become severe due to poor hygiene, damp conditions, and lack of medical treatment.
 They were treated by lancing and draining the infected area, cleaning with antiseptics (such as iodine or carbolic acid) & bandaging and isolation to prevent spread.

 REST RECOVERY